Recovery & Addiction

 You’ll probably try to replace one thing with another.
 Working out obsessively, eating ice cream every night, hours on your phone.
 Cross-addiction is common — your brain hasn’t stopped needing relief, it’s just looking somewhere new.
 Worth noticing.

-Recovery isn’t linear.
+Early addiction recovery isn’t linear.
 A decent morning can turn into a hard afternoon.
 That’s not failure.

 If you’re looking for professional support with addiction recovery in Tampa, reach out to schedule a consultation.